zavocc/shpkg/README.md

 # FAQs
 > - Is this a POSIX compliant script?

-Yes but quite. this script is almost using POSIX functions but not all of them as this is a bash script that needs certain bash features
+This script is written in bash so almost certainly it's not quite strictly POSIX compliant.

 > - Is windows supported?

-Yes but no. Windows is very different amongst POSIX/Unix standards, you can install mingw/cygwin tools which includes bash and common unix tools
+As natively?
+No. Windows is very different from UNIX which shpkg relies on the core concepts and utilities developers expect from UNIX-like and UNIX-based OSes such as existence of bash and filesystem layout, you can install mingw/cygwin tools which includes bash and common unix tools

-however you may try [Scoop](https://github.com/ScoopInstaller/Scoop) as an awesome alternative
+You better off using Winget instead.

 # Contributing
 You may contribute. issues and pull requests are welcome! you are also free to fork this repo! \